hpc/mpifileutils/doc/rst/dtar.1.rst

    Set chunk to be at minimum SIZE bytes.
 Units like "MB" and "GB" can immediately follow the number without spaces (eg. 64MB).
    The default chunksize is 1MB.

+.. option:: --memory SIZE

+   Set the memory limit to be SIZE bytes when reading archive files.
+   For some archives, dtar can distribute the file across processes to store the full archive in memory for faster processing.
+   Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
+The default is 1GB.

 .. option:: --progress N